closeio/making.close.com/_posts/2023-09-25-picking-mobile-app-technology/index.md

 **Language / Developer Experience (DX)** Will our engineers have to learn a new language or framework?
-Will it be familiar to things we've already worked on, or would it be like trying to teach Haskell to a life-long COBOL coder?
+Will it be familiar to things we've already worked on, or would it be like asking a life-long COBOL coder to ship an app with Haskell?
 Will the learning curve set us back on our hopes of getting something out to our customers within the year?
 Are our engineers excited about learning the language?